 The developers were expected to wrap up the phase I renovations US$ 25M under the set budget and roll over any savings into Phase Two, which has a budget of US$ 170M.

 Phil Washington, the DIA CEO, was happy with the progress made on the DIA Great Hall Project and commended Hensel Phelps for their dedication.
-Washington pointed out that ever since the company was recruited, the project had met every milestone, stayed on schedule and under budget.
+Washington pointed out that ever since the company was recruited, the project had met every milestone, and stayed on schedule and under budget.

 He also said, “This first phase was most impactful as we were working in the center of the terminal.
 These walls are now coming down, making it much easier for passengers to navigate the terminal, just in time for the busy holiday travel season.”